misterpremium/SitioWebFinal/README.md

 http://raspidpm.ddns.net/

-Under this applicatio exist a net of servers, two apache tomcat 9, one was lyberty and two Apache web servers
+Under this application exist a net of servers, two apache tomcat 9, one was lyberty and two Apache web servers